 Let us begin by overviewing the operation of the execution control section.
 The instruction register accepts an instruction as it is fetched into the microprocessor for execution.
 Looking at this block, we see that its outputs supply the inputs of the instruction decoder.
 Here the instruction is decoded to determine which type of operation is to be performed.
 Based on the result of this decoding, it produces outputs for input to both the control unit and execution unit.
-The information passed to the execution unit is called macroinstruction static because it does not depend on timing of the execution of the instruction.
-For example, the registers that are to be used and the operation that is to be performed are macroinstruction static information.
+The information passed to the execution unit is called macroinstruction static because it does not depend on timing of the execution that is to be performed are macroinstruction static information.
 Moreover, the decoder supplies a microsequence starting address to the control unit.
-The control unit is responsible for sequencing the operations performed by the execution unit in a way that causes it to perform the operation specified by the instruction.
+The control unit is responsible for sequencing the operation specified by the instruction.